-MWS06R Introduction to Spanish Grade level: 6 Prerequisites: None This course serves as an introduction to the study of the Spanish language. (currently offered at Calhoun MS as part of the IB program) MWS07R Spanish 7 Grade level: 7 Prerequisites: None In the Spanish 7 course, students are introduced to the study of the nature of communication and the complexity of culture; they begin the study of multiple perspectives and means of expression, leading to an appreciation of difference and diversity.
-Communication is the overarching goal of world language instruction.
-Instruction in this course introduces students to three modes of communication - interpersonal (direct oral and written communication with others), interpretive (understanding of spoken and written communication within cultural contexts), and presentational (presenting information, concepts, and ideas orally and in writing).
-Students are awarded a full credit of Spanish I after the successful completion of all of Spanish 7 + Spanish 8.
-MWS08J Spanish 8 Grade level: 8 Prerequisites: Spanish 7 HS Credit: 1.0 At the conclusion of Spanish 8, students are expected to reach a proficiency level of Novice Mid to Novice High, as defined in the ACTFL Proficiency Guidelines and the ACTFL Performance Descriptors for Language Learners.
-In this course, students continue the study of communication, culture, perspective, and expression launched in Spanish 7, with a continued emphasis of the three modes of communication - interpersonal, interpretive, and presentations.
-Students are awarded a full credit of Spanish I after the successful completion of all of Spanish 7 + Spanish 8.
+MWF07R French 7 Grade level: 7-8 Prerequisites: None The French 7 course teaches the first half of the French I course.
+Students are awarded a full credit of French I after the successful completion of French 7 + French 8.
+MWF08J French 8 Grade level: 8 Prerequisites: French 7 The French 8 course teaches the second half of the French I course.
+At the conclusion of French 8, students are expected to reach a proficiency level of Novice Mid to Novice High, as defined in the ACTFL Proficiency Guidelines and the ACTFL Performance Descriptors for Language Learners.
+Students are awarded a full credit of French I after the successful completion French 7 + French 8.
+MWS06R Introduction to Spanish Grade level: 6-8 Prerequisites: None This course serves as an introduction to the study of the Spanish language. (currently offered at Calhoun MS as part of the IB program) MWS07R Spanish 7 Grade level: 7-8 Prerequisites: None The Spanish 7 course teaches the first half of the Spanish I course.
+Students are awarded a full credit of Spanish I after the successful completion of Spanish 7 + Spanish 8.
+MWS08J Spanish 8 Grade level: 8 Prerequisites: Spanish 7 HS Credit: 1.0 The Spanish 8 course teaches the second half of the Spanish I course.
+At the conclusion of Spanish 8, students are expected to reach a proficiency level of Novice Mid to Novice High, as defined in the ACTFL Proficiency Guidelines and the ACTFL Performance Descriptors for Language Learners.
+Students are awarded a full credit of Spanish I after the successful completion Spanish 7 + Spanish 8.